DasithEdirisinghe/weaviate_doc/README.md

 ### Modules

 Weaviate is completely modularized.
 The functionality of the vector native databse can be enhanced by these modules.
 There are mainly two types of modules.
-1. Dense Retrievers  - These modules vectorize the data which means transform the data into vectors. (ex: text2vec-contextionary, text2vec-transformers, text2vec-openai, multi2vec-clip )
+1. Dense Retrievers  - These modules vectorize the data.
+Which means transform the data into vectors. (ex: text2vec-contextionary, text2vec-transformers, text2vec-openai, multi2vec-clip )
 2. Reader or Generator modules - These modules add additional functionality. (ex : question answering module, text summarization module).
 A Reader module takes the set of relevant documents that are retrieved by the Retriever module, and extracts a piece of relevant information per document.
 A Generator module would, on the other hand, use language generation to generate an answer from the given document